zijie-tang/Spectrogram_WANGLab/README.md

 ### Zoom

+- Turn zooming on or off or magnify by factor (see https://mathworks.com/help/matlab/ref/zoom.html)

 - Zoom in by positioning the mouse cursor where you want the center of the plot to be and either

   - Press the mouse button or